Humility: Sikhism

 Baba Nand Singh Ji Maharaj said about Guru Nanak that Garibi, Nimrata, Humility is the Divine Flavour, the most wonderful fragrance of the Lotus Feet of Lord Guru Nanak.
 There is no place for Ego (referred to in Sikhism as Haumain) in the sphere of Divine Love, in the sphere of true Prema Bhagti.
 That is why in the House of Guru Nanak one finds Garibi, Nimrata, Humility reigning supreme.
-Guru Nanak was an Incarnation of Divine Love and a Prophet of True Humility.

 According to Sikhism, all people equally have to bow before God so there ought to be no hierarchies among or between people.
 According to Nanak the supreme purpose of human life is to reconnect with Akal (The Timeless One), however, egotism is the biggest barrier in doing this.
 Using the guru's teaching remembrance of nām (the divine Word) leads to the end of egotism.
 The immediate fruit of humility is intuitive peace and pleasure.
-With humility continue to meditate on the Lord, the treasure of excellence.
-The God-conscious being is steeped in humility.
-One whose heart is mercifully blessed with abiding humility.
+With humility one continues to meditate on the Lord, the treasure of excellence.
+The God-conscious being is steeped in humility; one whose heart is mercifully blessed with abiding humility.
 Sikhism treats humility as a begging bowl before the god.

-Sikhs extend this belief in equality, and thus humility, towards all faith: "all religious traditions are equally valid and capable of enlightening their followers".
-In addition to sharing with others Guru Nanak inspired people to earn an honest living without exploitation and also to remember the divine name (God).
-Guru Nanak described living an "active, creative, and practical life" of "truthfulness, fidelity, self-control, and purity" as being higher than a purely contemplative life.

-Baba Nand Singh Sahib is renowned as the most humble Sikh Saint in the history of Sikhism.
-One time the disciples of Baba Harnam Singh Ji, the spiritual preceptor of Baba Nand Singh Ji Maharaj asked him how much power He had transmitted to Baba Nand Singh Ji Maharaj to which he replied:

-"Rikhi Nand Singh holds in His hand Infinite Divine Powers.
-By just opening His fist He can create as many such-like universes as He likes and by closing the same fist can withdraw all those universes unto Himself."But the whole beauty is that being the supreme Repository of all the Infinite Divine Powers, He claims to be nothing and is so humble."